ebshimizu/stats-of-the-storm/docs/README.md

 When this library updates, I will push an update for the app as soon as I can.
 It sometimes takes a few days for the heroprotocol repository to update.

-**Why doesn't this run on OS X?**
-Theoretically there is no problem and it already runs on OS X.
-However, I can't build an installer for OS X because I don't have a Mac to run this on.
-You can run it in development mode by following the instructions on the repository's readme.

 **Why don't I see all the players in the Player Details page?**
 Personal databases have a lot of players that only show up once or twice.
-In order to keep the app responsive, players with fewer than 5 matches in the database are excluded from the Player Details page.
+In order to keep the app responsive, players with fewer than 5 matches in the database are automatically  excluded from the Player Details page.
 You can change this threshold in the Settings page with the Player Menu Threshold option.